smcclennon/ous/README.md

 |AAUQABdxxxxxxxxxxxxxxxxsi1w=|Al___ D___|D___@domain.org|

 ## Features
-- Retrieve full name, email address and unique Outlook ID by default
+- Retrieve full name, email address and unique Persona Id by default
 - Export all users to a `.csv` file
 - Very portable, simply paste code into your browser console
 - Quiet network traffic (only 1 request)